SrujanHR/smart-rockets-proxy-two/README.md

-# Smart Rockets Genetic Algorithm Implementation trial v2
+# Smart Rockets Genetic Algorithm Implementation trial v2 [Web Demo](https://srujanhr.itch.io/smart-rockets-proxy-two-1)

 Welcome to the Smart Rockets Genetic Algorithm Implementation trial v2!
 This project is a Python implementation using Pygame, featuring a genetic algorithm for simulating smart rockets.